kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 }
 ```

 Using this method, state could be brought into JS from the server rendered content making a JSON blob redundant.
-No more JSON state reduces the bytes sent over the wire.
+No more JSON state leads to a reduction the bytes sent over the wire.

 And this is how the hydration system in Prism works.
 The compiler builds a table of bindings in the template.
 From that it can generate code similar to the above statement.
 This same binding table is also used to generate set bindings for reactivity.